 The use of notes is permitted but reliance on notes will adversely impact the speech.
+The use of a microphone is optional.

 Part B Two minutes of heckle questions -In line with the notion of the original Soapbox, heckle questions will follow the student's speech.
 The adjudicator will formulate two brief heckle questions to which the speaker must respond in an impromptu manner.